The Entity: Critical response

-The review aggregator website Rotten Tomatoes reported a 62% approval rating based on 13 reviews, with an average rating of 5.8/10.
+Metacritic, which uses a weighted average, assigned the a score of 35 out of 100, based on 5 critics, indicating "generally unfavorable" reviews.

 Richard F. Shepard, in a New York Times review, praised Hershey's performance but went on to say "The Entity offers thrills in short staccato bursts and dull science in long bursts."
-Critic Roger Ebert, who also put the film in an 1987 episode of At the Movies about cinematic guilty pleasures, praised the film for Hershey's performance, deeming it her "comeback" and describing her portrayal of a struggling single mother as "touching."
+Critic Roger Ebert, who also put the film in a 1987 episode of At the Movies about cinematic guilty pleasures, praised the film for Hershey's performance, deeming it her "comeback" and describing her portrayal of a struggling single mother as "touching."
 Bill Kaufman of Newsday praised the film's "straightforward" approach to its material, and praised both Hershey and Silver's performances.
 Kevin Thomas of the Los Angeles Times championed the film, praising De Felitta's "painstaking adaptation" of the source novel, and summarized the film as an "intense and engrossing entertainment that unexpectedly involves a crackling battle between psychiatry and parapsychology, with poor Hershey caught in the middle...
 Never has so much been demanded of Hershey, and she's never been better."

+David Elliott of USA Today found Hershey and Silver's lead performances effective, but noted exploitation elements in the film and found it "crude," adding: "There's an almost valid film buried in this screamer."

 Contemporary criticism of the film has been favorable: Andrew Dowler of the Toronto publication Now praised the lead performances, writing: "Hershey gives Carla a believable mix of hopelessness and grit, and Ron Silver strikes the right note as an over-assertive psychologist who may have more than a professional interest in the case.
 Director Sidney J. Furie keeps them in the foreground, but uses slightly off-kilter angles to make his very ordinary settings creepy and cramped."
 American film theorist Michael Atkinson lauded the film, writing: "There may not be, outside of David Cronenberg's wonder cabinet, a more nitro-powered horror-movie metaphor hell than that fueling this post-Exorcist remnant...
 It's like the movie is writing its own library of fiery feminist theory.
 It remains unnerving and savage, arguably the most eloquent movie ever made in Hollywood about the struggle of the sexual underclass."

 TV Guide gave the film a middling review, noting that "a great performance by Barbara Hershey fails to save this poorly directed tale of the supernatural... ever-inept director Sidney J. Furie is ham-handed as usual, with the camera swooping all over the place between dull bouts of psychological and parapsychological mumbo-jumbo."

 Director Martin Scorsese has also remarked his appreciation for the film, and ranked it the fourth-scariest horror film of all time, above Psycho and The Shining.